dramsvnr/tfrepo/10-LIfecycle/lifecycle.md

 </pre>

 Terraform flow:

 **Create new VM → Switch to New VM → Destroy old VM**

 ---
 **2. prevent_destroy**
-Purpose
-Prevents Terraform from destroying a resource, even if: terraform destroy is executed
+**Purpose:** Prevents Terraform from destroying a resource, even if terraform destroy is executed.
 The resource is removed from Terraform configuration

 **Common Use Cases**
 Resource Groups
 Databases
 Storage Accounts
 Production Virtual Machines

 **Azure Example**
 <pre>